ConvLab/ConvLab-3/convlab/e2e/emotod/README.md

 To obtain SimpleLLAMA, follow the `simple` set-up in the respository to have a non-emotional system.

-Once you have obtained an EmoLLAMA checkpoint, you can specify the checkpoint path in the main function of `emollama.py` and run `python emollama.py` to test it.
+Once you have obtained an EmoLLAMA checkpoint, you can specify the checkpoint path in the main function of `emollama.py`.
+You will also need to specify the path to the original llama-2-7b model.
+To test the model alone, run `python emollama.py`.

+The code has been tested with transformers==4.29.2 and peft==0.10.0 (see `requirements.txt`).
+Please note that the transformers library version does not fulfill ConvLab-3 requirement but this does not cause any know issues yet.

 ## Evaluation